Meet the Team

 Research Assistant

-Nina is a freshman at Georgetown University with academic interests in Neurobiology and Disability Studies.
+Nina is a sophomore at Georgetown University with academic interests in Neurobiology and Disability Studies.
 She is interested in exploring the intersection of neuroscience and behavioral studies through the lens of communication.
 Outside of lab, Nina likes to go on runs, read, play the piano and spend time with her friends.

 -